screeps/docs/source/contributed/ps_ubuntu.md

 sudo apt update
 ```

-Now we can install Mongo.
+Now we can install MongoDB.

 ```shell
 sudo apt-get install -y mongodb-org
 ```

-By default Mongo is not running or set to start on boot, which these commands will fix.
+By default MongoDB is not running or set to start on boot, so lets go ahead and enable it to start on boot.

 ```shell
 sudo systemctl start mongod